Pavers vs Concrete Patio (Pros & Cons & Design Guide)

 Sealants can help prevent cracks and stains, but they must be applied regularly; reapplying sealant repeatedly can make the surface slippery; this can increase lifetime maintenance costs and can affect the color of stamped concrete.

-Cleaning pavers are also simple but not quite as easy as concrete patios because they comprise multiple pieces.
-Weeds and other plants can grow between the pavers and so, maintaining them can be quite challenging.
+Cleaning paving stones are also simple but not quite as easy as concrete patios because they comprise multiple pieces.
+Weeds and other plants can grow between them and so, maintaining them can be quite challenging.

 It is always best to hire a professional to build a concrete patio or one made from pavers since they are expert in the field and there are so many steps involved.